iTwin/itwinjs-core/common/api/core-frontend.api.md

 import { FontMap } from '@itwin/core-common';
 import { FormatProps } from '@itwin/core-quantity';
 import { FormatterSpec } from '@itwin/core-quantity';
-import { FrontendStorage } from '@itwin/object-storage-core/lib/frontend';
+import type { FrontendStorage } from '@itwin/object-storage-core/lib/frontend';
 import { Frustum } from '@itwin/core-common';
 import { FrustumPlanes } from '@itwin/core-common';
 import { default as Fuse_2 } from 'fuse.js';